TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ### 3.2- Initial configuration of the service

-#### Case of a location using a dedicated device(s) or tablets and dynamic QR codes for synchronous scans
+#### Case of a location using a dedicated device(s) or tablet(s) and dynamic QR codes for synchronous scans

-The device(s) of a location must be initialized by the manufacturer (specialized device) before being used by the location manager.
+The device(s) of a location must be initialized.
-Similar rules (slightly updated) apply to a location manager who has its own dedicated tablet(s).
+This is either managed by the manufacturer in case of specialized device(s), before being used by the location manager, or by the location manager in case of tablet(s).

 - The location keeps a long-term secret, `SK_L`, specific to this location, that is never communicated.
 If this location uses several devices, each of them must be configured with the same `SK_L`.